Noryab/Noryab/README.md

 # Who am I?

-<h3 align="center">A ML Engineer from Colombia</h3>
+<h3 align="center">A Data and ML Engineer from Colombia</h3>

 Founder of XamanAI and AllKoD

-Learning about Software Engineering, Robotics, Machine Learning, Computer Vision and Cloud Architecture
+Learning about Software Engineering, Data Engineering, Robotics, Machine Learning, Computer Vision and Cloud Architecture

 Master in electrical engineering